Skip to content

 No, a power cord is NOT included with the miner.
 You will need to provide one that meets the requirements of the country where the product will be used.

-We charge a one-time flat fee for both the UMC Board and the Firmware.
+We charge a one-time flat fee for the hardware.
 Firmware updates are provided without any additional fees.

 BlockMiner